ferpoble2/Relief_Creator/readme.md

 # Relief Creator

-Simple application to modify terrain using polygons and functions over the points of the terrain.
+Simple application to modify paleogeographic maps (NetCDF files) using polygons.

 # Context of the application

-This project is development as a thesis project for the Computer Science department of the University of Chile and consist on a program that is able to modify the height of geographical data using interactive controls to draw polygons in the screen.
+This project is developed as a thesis project for the Computer Science department of the University of Chile and consist of a program that can modify the height of geographical data using interactive controls to draw polygons on the screen.

-It is developed with the goal of making easier to modify the height of maps, without the necessity of using software or tools not developed for that purpose.
+The goal of the project is to make easier to modify the height of maps, without the necessity of using software or tools not developed for that purpose.

 # Usage